christopherobin/mage/lib/serviceDiscovery/engines/single/Readme.md

 ## Limitations

-* It works only if you have one server.
+* It works only if you have no more than one server.